JBildstein/SpiderEye/README.md

 The WebViewControl based on Edge does not allow localhost addresses for security reasons.
 More info [here](https://msdn.microsoft.com/en-us/library/windows/apps/hh780593.aspx).
 To get around that restriction for development (e.g. to use the Angular dev server or similar), call this in the command line:\
 `checknetisolation LoopbackExempt -a -n=Microsoft.Win32WebViewHost_cw5n1h2txyewy`

+**Note**: this is really only for development, a published app doesn't need it because everything is served from the embedded resources.

 ## Development